avaneev/prvhash/README.md

 internal entropy - the `Seed` - gets multiplied ("smeared") by a supportive accumulator variable - `lcg`, - which is also a random value.
-Such multiplication changes the `Seed` into a logarithmic-like distribution, dividing (in distribution sense) its lower and higher 32-bit parts.
-The lower 32 bits of the `Seed` are then updated by a mix of its own higher 32 bits, `lcg`'s higher 32-bits, the hash word produced on previous rounds, and the message.
+Such multiplication changes the `Seed` into a logarithmic-like distribution, dividing (in distribution sense) its lower and higher parts.
+The lower bits of the `Seed` are then updated by a mix of its own higher bits, `lcg`'s higher bits, the hash word produced on previous rounds, and the message.
 The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in a mix of internal and hash word's entropy; message's distribution becomes irrelevant.
 The message "shifts" the system into a new state, predictated by previous messages.
-Mixing the `Seed` with the hash word partly restores the uniform distribution of `Seed`'s lower 32 bits.
+Mixing the `Seed` with the hash word partly restores the uniform distribution of `Seed`'s lower bits.
 Iterative mixing of the hash words with the `Seed` assures that the resulting hashes follow uniform distribution, irrespective of the distribution anomalies of the `Seed` itself.
-The `Seed` and `lcg` variables work in tandem, with each variable able to independently absorb up to 32 bits of external (message) entropy.
+The `Seed` and `lcg` variables work in tandem, with each variable able to independently absorb up to hash word bit size of external (message) entropy.
 Note that `lcg` being an accumulator quickly leaves a possible zero state.

 In essence, the hash function generates a continuous pseudo-random number sequence, and returns the final part of the sequence as a result.
 The message